wavelog/wavelog/README.md

 Wavelog is a self-hosted PHP application that allows you to log your amateur radio contacts anywhere.
 All you need is a web browser and active internet connection.

-Wavelog itself is an enhanced fork of Cloudlog by 2M0SQL.
+Wavelog itself is an enhanced fork of Cloudlog by MM9SQL (ex 2M0SQL).
 If you would like to contribute to Wavelog please see the [Contributing](#contributing) section below.

 The Core-Dev-Team for Wavelog are (in Alphabetic order of the Call):